Prag8855/aab/content/guides/pension-payments-refund.md

 ### EU, [[EEA]] and Switzerland citizens

-If you are a citizen of the European Union, Iceland, Liechtenstein, Norway or Switzerland, you can always contribute to your German pension, so you can't get a refund.[^40]
+If you are a citizen of the [[European Union]], Iceland, Liechtenstein, Norway or Switzerland, you can always contribute to your German pension, so you can't get a refund.[^40]

 There is an exception.[^1] You can get a refund if: